 The addition of many socially conscious businesses has made Noord a lab for progressive culture.
 Once a dilapidated shipyard, NDSM Wharf is now home to Discovery Channel, MTV and Red Bull, as well as cutting-edge architecture and edgy festivals.
 Over the last decade, old warehouses have become artist studios.
 Used shipping containers have been transformed into waterfront cafés and student housing.
 At Kunststad (Art City), an old NDSM hangar is now a 200-studio creative space.

-To best appreciate Noord, try to adjust your expectations.
+To best appreciate Noord, adjust your expectations.
 If you’re looking for an extension of the postcard-perfect vistas of Amsterdam’s UNESCO-recognized canal belt, you’ll be sorely disappointed.
 Rather than 17th-century canal mansions, NDSM Wharf is peppered with moored ships, angular structures, and old trams turned into hippie housing.
 An abandoned submarine greets you as you step off the ferry.
 Just inland, traditional Dutch farmhouses in pastoral villages are a throwback to the past.

 In non-touristy Amsterdam-Noord, here are 7 wondrous ways to have fun: